Urgent Care Questions

 What about payment?

-Most private and managed care insurance plans are accepted.
+St. Luke's Hospital Urgent Care Facilities accept most private and managed care insurance plans.
 If an insurance plan requires a co-pay for services, payment may be made by cash, personal check or credit card.

 What about follow-up treatment?

 Following treatment, St. Luke's Urgent Care staff will work with a patient's physician if follow-up care is needed or provide a referral if a patient does not have a physician.

 St. Luke's Urgent Care Centers are open 8 a.m. to 8 p.m. seven days a week including special hours on some holidays.
 No appointment is necessary.